matchbox-lang/matchbox/docs/stdlib.md

     zip             Zip sequences into a single iterator

 ## system
-    endianess       Return the endianess of the system exit            Terminate the current process
+    byteorder       Return the endianess of the system exit            Terminate the current process

 ## time